jjowens/UmbracoIconHelper/README.md

 ## How to use library

 Please add the *.dll, e.g. Umbraco.Helpers.Icons.dll, library to your project from the distribution folder.
 Then make a call to the enum class.
-You must use the ToFileName to get the correct icon name for your Umbraco website.
+You must use the ToIconName to get the correct icon name for your Umbraco website.

 ***NOTE*** If you're using the ASP.Core library version, please add "using Umbraco.Helpers.Icons;" to top of file.
-This will ensure your ToFileName() extension method will appear.
+This will ensure your ToIconName() extension method will appear.

 Examples: